We always wanted to see some changes in our education policies. Finally, the day has come.

 Education is not about degree and diploma; it is all about knowledge and wisdom. – Nitin Namdeo

-India tried to enlighten its education system with a dead-on policy, but unfortunately, the plan was criticized on many grounds on account of some downsides.
+India tried to enlighten its education system with a dead-on policy, but unfortunately, the plan was criticized on many grounds on some downsides.

 According to the economic survey 2019, India spent 3% of its total GDP on education, which wasn’t enough in such a populated country.

 Moreover, the education standard was provided with a curriculum that consisted of repeated teaching methods, techniques, and rote learning.

 Another fact that added fuel to the fire was that higher Education was given more importance than the primary education program.

 The system also lacked vocational Education.
 This all resulted in the student’s undeveloped study basics.

 The policy was also challenged due to the high dropout rates in recent years.
 Last but not least, the system failed to provide qualified and well-trained teachers.